 So, is it even possible for a goalie to score a goal if they want to?

 A goalkeeper can score a goal in a game of soccer.
-If the goalkeeper is the last player to touch the soccer ball before it crosses the goal line, then the goalie is considered the scorer of the goal.
+Although this is a rare event, if the goalkeeper is the last player to touch the ball before it crosses the goal line, then the goalkeeper has scored a goal.

 As mentioned above, it is completely within the rules of the game for a goalkeeper to score a goal.
 All it takes for any player to score is to be in the right place at the right time!

 Find out more about scoring goals in soccer here.

 The reason we don’t consider the goalkeeper as a scorer of goals is that any goalkeeper who is doing their job well will be spending most, if not all, of the game by their own team’s goal.

 The goalkeeper’s job is to defend their goal and do everything possible to stop the other team from scoring.
 For a goalie to score, they usually have to be at the other end of the field, which is not their default position.

 During most games, there will be some periods of time when the goalkeeper is needed less than the rest of the game.

 This can be because the defenders on the goalie’s team are doing a really good job at keeping the ball from getting past them, or maybe because their team is just much better than the other team and the opposing team can not get the ball often enough to have a shot at the other team’s goal.

 During this time, it’s not uncommon to see the goalkeeper moving further up the field of play than you would normally see them playing.